Amazing Things To Do in Mesa Verde During Winter

 3. Hike the Spruce Canyon Trail

 Calling all winter hiking enthusiasts!
-The 2.4-mile Spruce Canyon Trail is usually good to go year-round.
+Grab your ear muffs, scarves, and snow-proof boots.
+Because the 2.4-mile Spruce Canyon Trail is (usually) open year-round!

 Snow-draped trees, crisp air, and that peaceful winter quiet?
 It's like walking through a real-life snow globe!

-Just remember to pack those sturdy boots and maybe some trekking poles—things can get a bit slippery out there!
+Just remember to pack those trekking poles—things can get a bit slippery out there!

 4. Channel Your Inner Olympian with Cross-Country Skiing or Snowshoeing

-When the snow's just right, the areas of Morefield Campground and Chapin Mesa become part of a winter sports playground.
+When the snow’s just right, Morefield Campground and Chapin Mesa transform into a winter sports playground.

-The routes are mostly open meadows and gentle slopes, perfect for intermediate-level cross-country skiing or snowshoeing.
+The park offers both groomed and ungroomed trails, most of which wind through open meadows and gentle slopes—perfect for beginner or intermediate-level cross-country skiing or snowshoeing.

-While a lot of cliff dwellings are closed for the season, you can generally ski or snowshoe right to the Farview Sites (home of the famous Pipe Shrine House and the Far View Reservoir), the Cliff Palace Trail, and more.
+While many cliff dwellings are closed in winter, you can usually ski or snowshoe right to sites like the Far View Sites (including Pipe Shrine House and Far View Reservoir), the Cliff Palace Trail, and other mesa-top overlooks.

 RELATED: Must-Go Hikes and Trails in Mesa Verde National Park